rladstaetter/LogoRRR/README.md

     target\client\x86_64-windows\logorrr.exe

-If you want to execute this exe on another computer you have to make sure that the Visual Studio runtime environment is present there (redistributables).
+If you want to execute this exe on another computer you have to make sure that the Visual Studio runtime environment is present there.
+If not, you can download [Visual Studio 2019 redistributables here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 ## Running from IntelliJ